 Listed below are nine fundamental elements determining your site’s ranking.
 Paying attention to these factors in relation to your website will help you step up your rankings.

 Having a low bounce rate will help your site rank higher.
 Your bounce rate is determined by a percentage of single page visits.
-So make your site stickier by giving your visitors reasons to hang out in your site, and to view more than a single page.
+So make your site stickier by giving your visitors reasons to hang out on your site, and to view more than a single page.
 Content is still king and visitors want to find content that is relevant to what drew them to your site.

 Here is how to reduce the bounce rate of your website: